intron-innovation/AfriSpeech-200/Readme.md

 3. Under the `tasks` section, choose the tasks for your ablation.
 For example,  if you want to run ASR + domain prediction, set `domain=True` and set accent and vad to False.

 - to start training, navigate to the repo root `cd ../..` and run `python3 src/train/train.py -c src/config/xlsr_multi_task_asr_domain.ini`

+- After training, to run inference on dev set, run `python3 src/inference/afrispeech-inference.py --model_id_or_path <PATH/TO/MODEL/CHECKPOINT> --gpu 1 --batchsize 8 --audio_dir /data/data/intron/`

+- Upload your best model to a google drive folder and share with the team.
+To upload your model, create a new directory inside your experiment directory and copy the following files into this directory: best checkpoint (`pytorch_model.bin`) along with its `config.json`, `preprocessor_config.json`, `tokenizer_config.json`, `vocab.json`, `special_tokens_map.json`, and your experiment config file e.g. `xlsr_multi_task_asr_domain.ini`.
+Zip the folder using `tar czf name_of_archive_file.tar.gz name_of_directory_to_tar` and upload the tar.gz file to google drive, update the permissions, and share the link

 ### Dataset Paper Benchmark Results